CrispyConductor/tightcnc/README.md

 to datastream corruption.
 If you cannot use hardware flow control, you should probably disable the aggressive sending algorithm by setting
 `controllers.TinyG.maxUnackedRequests` to `8` (in the config).

+## GRBL

+The GRBL controller implementation works with both the grbl 0.9 protocol and grbl 1.1 protocol.
+Block execution timing is supported even without line number support compiled into grbl.
+Feed and acceleration values are loaded from the device, then used to estimate how long each move will take.
+This is augmented with other protocol information to predict when each block starts and finishes executing.

+The grbl protocol version is autodetected.
+Just make sure the baud rate setting in the config file is correct for your version.